Nafees10/qui/docs/writing-widgets.md

 # QWidget properties

 ## `public QWidget parent` _(read only)_;
-This stores the parent widget.
+This returns the parent widget.
 This property is only valid after `initialize()` has been called.

 ## `public bool isActive` _(read only)_;
 Returns whether this widget is active or not.
 Read only.

-## `protected bool _wantsTab`;
+## `public bool wantsTab`;
-This should be set to true if the widget wants to receive tab character as input.
+This should return true if the widget wants to receive tab character as input.
-the `QWidget.wantsTab` property function is not used by qui.

-## `protected bool _wantsInput`;
+## `public bool wantsInput`;
-should be true if a widget needs keyboard and mouse input.
+should return true if a widget needs keyboard and mouse input.
 If this is false, those events will not be called and this widget cannot become active.
-the `QWidget.wantsInput` property function is not used by qui.

-## `protected Position _cursorPosition`;
+## `public Position cursorPosition`;
-The position of cursor to be displayed on terminal.
+Return the position of cursor to be displayed on terminal.
 This is only considered if this widget is active.
 In case the cursor should not be displayed, this should return `Position(-1, -1)`;

-the `QWidget.cursorPosition` property function is not used by qui.
+Rather than overriding this to return desired cursor position, you could store the desired value in `protected _cursorPosition`.

-## `protected uint _sizeRatio`;
+## `public uint sizeRatio`;
 QUI sizes widget using a "ratio" system.
 For example, in a Horizontal layout, if two widget have _sizeRatio's of `1`, they will each occupy 50% of the horizonal space.

-Modify this through the public property function `QWidget.sizeRatio = x;`, so that `QWidget.requestResize()` is called.

-## `protected bool _show`;
+## `public bool show`;
-This can be safely changed to false if the widget has to be hidden.
+Whether this widget is displayed or not.

-But be aware that a widget with `_show=false` can not become an activeWidget and cannot receive input.
+But be aware that a widget with `show=false` can not become an activeWidget and cannot receive input.

-Modify this through the public property function `QWidget.show = x;` so that `QWidget.requestResize()` is called.

 A parent widget may also set this to false in case there is not enough space to draw this widget.

-## `protected Size _size`;
+## `protected Size _size`; // TODO fix this
 This stores the `width` and `height` along with `minWidth`, `minHeight`, `maxWidth`, & `maxHeight`.

 Modify this through the public property function `QWidget.size = x;` so that `QWidget.requestResize()` is called.